jwalker2020/tracker/PROJECT_CONTEXT.md

 - **PocketBase** runs as a separate process; its URL is set via **`NEXT_PUBLIC_PB_URL`** (e.g. `http://localhost:8090` or production URL).
 The Next.js app uses this for API calls and auth cookie domain.
 - **Optional DEM**: **`DEM_BASE_PATH`** (and optionally **`DEM_MANIFEST_PATH`**) configure server-side DEM tile location.
 If unset, enrichment still runs using GPX elevation only; no DEM tiles are loaded.
-- **Server restart**: Incomplete enrichment jobs are resumed on Next.js Node.js server startup via **`instrumentation.ts`** (resumable jobs are re-queued to the background runner).
-- **Single process**: Background enrichment runs in the same Node process as the app; no separate worker queue.
-Progress and cancel are stored in PocketBase so the UI can poll and request cancel regardless of which instance is running the job.
+- **Enrichment worker**: Run the worker separately (`pnpm run enrichment-worker` from `apps/web`).
+It polls for claimable jobs and runs one at a time.
+Progress and cancel are stored in PocketBase so the UI can poll and request cancel; the worker checks for cancellation during the run.

 ---